How to Add Layer 3 Switch in GNS3

 Step 15

-As you can see in the image below, the Layer 3 Switch (EtherSwitch Router) has added successfully.
+The image below tells us that we added the Layer 3 Switch (EtherSwitch Router) successfully.

 Step 16